snowiewdev/taskTracker/README.md

 # taskTracker
-A Task Tracker built using ReactJS
+A Task Tracker App built using ReactJS